bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 In addition to the scores, the `output/siouxfalls-1k__\<date>_\<time>` folder contains graphs describing performance outputs of the system along with their corresponding data files, listed below.

 * **Mode choice**
 The mode choice graph describes the overall distribution of chosen modes for each iteration of the simulation.
 In the example shown in Figure 3 below, the simulation ended after 100 iterations.
-In the simulation, every agent received a $20 subsidy per ride ***for ridehail and/or public transit?***.
-As the iterations progressed, you can see that this incentives to take ***public transit and/or ridehail*** worked: the agents progressively shifted away from cars towards ridehail and transit.
+In the simulation, every agent received a $20 subsidy per ride for ridehail.
+As the iterations progressed, you can see that this incentives to use on-demand rideshare worked: the agents progressively shifted away from cars towards ridehail.
 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/Mode_choice_histogram.png)
 Figure 3: Mode choice of agents for each iteration of the simulation